shiham-jamaldeen/Challenge12/README.md

 ```

 3. Run the `MySQL` script `schema.sql`.
 This is needed to create the database and necessary tables and data constraints.
-4. If required, run script `seeds.sql` for adding test data, to test the application.
+4. If required, run script `seeds.sql` for adding test data to test the application.

 ## Usage instructions